Christine-Pinto/nightwatch-boilerplate/README.md

 # nightwatch-boilerplate
 boilerplate for nightwatch.js with selenium

-Original Framework is from https://github.com/nightwatchjs/nightwatch
+Original Framework is from https://github.com/nightwatchjs/nightwatch and also from https://github.com/mucsi96/nightwatch-cucumber

-I  created a Boilerplate out of the Example from https://github.com/nightwatchjs
+I  created a Boilerplate for nightwatch to use with and also without cucumber

 ## Install Nightwatch Boilerplate